 In the event of an emergency please contact your nearest emergency department without delay.

-Our Haemostasis and Thrombosis Clinics are held every Monday, Tuesday and Thursday.
-In these clinics we review return and new patients referred to our service.
-Due to the COVID-19 pandemic, most of our outpatients clinics are held via Telehealth (please see Telehealth PIL).
+Our Haemostasis and Thrombosis Clinics are held every Monday, Tuesday and Thursday and in these clinics we review return and new patients referred to our service.

 Via post: